 deploymentto development environment per push.

-- For staging deployment, we enabled a chatbot that PM can decide when to deploy with a simple command.
+- For staging deployment, we enabled a chatbot with which the project manager (PM) can decide when to deploy with a simple command.

 An efficient CI/CD pipeline is not necessarily costly.